brynknowles/react-state-events-pairing1-091420/README.md

 - When a User clicks on the "Bark" button it should render an `<h2>` to the screen with an innerText of "Bark"
 - When a User clicks on the button a second time the `<h2>` should be removed from the DOM

+- For an easy assessment, add a favorites container that holds a list of favorited dogs

 - You can run `npm run test` to test your code but should use both TDD and BDD to verify functionality
 - You can run `npm run submit` to save and push your work to github